 Link21 is committed to advancing equity in the Northern California Megaregion through accessible and connected passenger rail service.
 When we say equity, we mean that all people, regardless of their background, have the same opportunity to live happy and healthy lives.
 In short, equity means a just and fair inclusion in society where all can participate, prosper, and reach their full potential.
 We’ll know we’ve achieved equity when someone’s background or identity no longer predicts their quality of life.

 Historically, infrastructure projects have negatively affected people of color, low-income, and systemically disadvantaged communities.
-Through a grassroots community co-creation process, the Link21 Team is intentionally working with underserved communities, which we call priority populations, to ensure their voices are heard and past harms are not repeated.
+Through a grassroots community co-creation process, the Link21 Team is intentionally working with marginalized communities, including Link21's priority populations, to ensure their voices are heard and past harms are not repeated.

 Alongside the community co-creation process, Link21 is building equity into all our technical work, including our Market Analysis and business case framework.
 The Team is evaluating the distribution of program benefits to priority populations and partnering with other agencies and jurisdictions to uplift community input received throughout the Program.